Marietta Business Dissolution Lawyers

 Corporations

-Corporations in Georgia must follow a structured dissolution process.
-This includes obtaining approval from the board of directors and shareholders, adopting a dissolution resolution, and filing Articles of Dissolution with the Georgia Secretary of State.
+Corporations in Georgia must follow a structured dissolution process: obtaining approval from the board of directors and shareholders, adopting a dissolution resolution, and filing Articles of Dissolution with the Georgia Secretary of State.

 Limited Liability Companies

-Georgia LLCs often refer to the operating agreement to outline the dissolution process.
+Georgia LLCs should consult their operating agreement first, as it typically outlines the dissolution procedure.
 Members must consent to dissolve through a formal vote or as the agreement stipulates.

-After reaching a decision, the LLC must file a Certificate of Termination with the Georgia Secretary of State and settle debts.
-The remaining assets are distributed based on the members' ownership percentages or as specified in the operating agreement.
+After reaching a decision, the LLC files a Certificate of Termination with the Georgia Secretary of State and settles all outstanding debts.
+Remaining assets are then distributed based on members’ ownership percentages or as the operating agreement specifies.

 Request a consultation with a Marietta business dissolution attorney by contacting us at (470) 837-6002 today.